-If a student is found using a cell phone or other prohibited device in the building or has possession (outside of their backpack) of a cell phone while in the building, at recess, or at carpool, faculty will collect the phone and turn it in to the office.
-The following is the procedure for device confiscation and applies even if the phone allegedly belongs to a friend:
+If a student is found using a cell phone or other prohibited device or has possession of a device while in the building, faculty will collect the phone or device and turn it into the JH or HS office respectively.
+The procedure regarding confiscation of a cell phone/device is as follows, and applies to phones/devices in the student's possession regardless of ownership of the phone/device:

-- 1. The first time a phone or device is collected, the student may retrieve it from the office at the end of the day; - 2.
-The second time a phone or device is collected, a parent or guardian must retrieve it from an administrator; - 3.
-The third time a phone or device is collected, the school may hold it until the end of the year. - 4.
+1. The first time a phone or device is collected, the student may retrieve it from the office at the end of the day;

+- 2. The second time a phone or device is collected, a parent or guardian must retrieve it from an administrator; - 3.
+The third time a phone or device is collected, the student will receive a 1-day suspension. - 4.
+On the fourth infraction, the student will receive a 2-day suspension. - 5.
 Further infractions may result in increasing terms of suspension and meetings with administration.